Geneva corridor into the US

 Family offices

-Geneva family-office principals and portfolio holdings with US-facing positioning needs.
-Holding-brand versus operating-brand architecture, US intermediary-facing trust signals, and US co-investment materials.
+Geneva family-office owners and portfolio holdings with US-facing positioning needs.
+Holding-holding brand versus operating brand, US intermediary-facing trust signals, and US co-investment materials.

 Family offices in Geneva →